 Special honors include being the first president of both the Virginia Council of Teachers of Mathematics and the Peninsula Council of Teachers of Mathematics.
 He also served as president of the Greater Richmond Council of Teachers of Mathematics and was presented the William C. Lowry Outstanding Mathematics Teacher award.
 Additionally, he was an E. I. DuPont Fellow at the University of Virginia and was awarded a Shell Merit Scholarship and NSF grant for study and independent research at the University of Virginia.
 He now works mostly developing high stakes testing/instructional materials when he is not reading current literature/research or visiting, talking with school level personnel in conjunction with attending conferences and sales.
 Of course there is time out for fishing and crabbing along with limited travel.

-We invite our members to apply for funding for an innovative, student-centered project that will serve as a catalyst for changing the outcome for the students served.
+We invite our members to apply for funding up to $5,000 for an innovative, student-centered project that will serve as a catalyst for changing the outcome for the students served.

 Submit an application in which: